-Nephi left us Mormons a pretty awesome prophetic warning in 2nd Nephi.
+Nephi left us Latter-day Saints a pretty awesome prophetic warning in 2nd Nephi.
 It comes from a chapter gently nestled between the infamously difficult “Isaiah chapters” and Jacob’s allegory of the olive tree (probably why I’ve never noticed it before).
 If anything is likely to slip through the cracks, it’d be there.
 Anyway, without further ado …

 2nd Nephi 30:1-2